-This research is on testing the predictive power of Capital Asset Pricing Model (CAPM) as enunciated by Sharpe (1964) in the determination of the required rates of return of Nigerian Conglomerates sector stocks that coincides with the actual rates of return.
-As it were, there is no clear cut understanding on the belief with particular reference to Nigerian Conglomerates sector stocks.
-In the light of the above assertion, the objective of this study is to find out the required rate of return of Nigerian Conglomerates sector stocks from 2000-2012 and compare them with the actual rates of return in the corresponding periods to indentify the valuation status of the stocks.
+This research is on testing the predictive power of Capital Asset Pricing Model (CAPM) as enunciated by Sharpe (1964) in the determination of the required rates of return of Nigerian leasing and real estate sectors stocks that coincides with the actual rates of return.
+As it were, there is no clear cut understanding on the belief with particular reference to Nigerian leasing and real estate sectors stocks.
+In the light of the above assertion, the objective of this study is to find out the required rate of return of Nigerian leasing and real estate sectors stocks from 2000-2012 and compare them with the actual rates of return in the corresponding periods to indentify the valuation status of the stocks.
 Being an empirical study, analytical research design was adopted.
 The data used were secondary data, which were collected from the financial statements of the firms, The Nigerian Stock Exchange publications, and Central banks of Nigeria publications.
-The findings show that the Capital Asset Pricing Model (CAPM) as enunciated by Sharpe (1964) did not give any appropriate forecast of the returns from the Conglomerates sector stocks throughout the thirteen-year period of study.
-The CAPM made fifty-six under-valuations and sixty-one overvaluations to make a total of one hundred and seventeen misappropriations in the thirteen years period of study.
-Therefore, the Capital Asset Pricing Model (CAPM) is not a good predictor of stock return in the Conglomerates sector of the Nigerian Stock Exchange.
+The findings show that the Capital Asset Pricing Model (CAPM) as enunciated by Sharpe (1964) did not give any appropriate forecast of the returns from the leasing and real estate sectors stocks throughout the thirteen-year period of study.
+The CAPM made twelve under-valuations and thirty-six overvaluations to make a total of forty-eight misappropriations in the thirteen years period of study in the engineering technology sector, twelve under-valuations and thirty-nine overvaluations to make a total of fifty-one misappropriations in the leasing and real estate sector.
+Therefore, the Capital Asset Pricing Model (CAPM) is not a good predictor of stock return in the leasing and real estate sectors of the Nigerian Stock Exchange.